seqan/seqan/manual/source/Tutorial/Graphs.rst

      Add a vertex map to the program from task 2:

      #.
 The map shall assign a lower-case letter to each of the seven vertices.
-        Find a way to assign the properties to all vertices at once in a single function call (*without* using the function :dox:`ExternalPropertyMap#assignProperty assignProperty` for each vertex separately).
+        Find a way to assign the properties to all vertices at once in a single function call (*without* using the function :dox:`ExternalPropertyMap#assignProperty` for each vertex separately).
      #.
 Show that the graph is not connected by iterating through the graph in depth-first-search ordering.
         Output the properties of the reached vertices.